 Even when parents do everything possible to keep their infants and toddlers safe, the negligence of others can put that safety at risk.
 One danger that families have had to deal with over the years has been defective baby cribs.
 While the "drop-side" feature in cribs has been a major point of focus in recent years, there are also many other product features that could cause injury, or even death, to babies.

 When a baby is injured by a crib that was incorrectly designed, manufactured, distributed or marketed, that baby's parents or caretakers have a right to take action against the responsible party.
-With the help of a knowledgeable lawyer, these individuals might be eligible to receive financial compensation for the harm that was caused.
+With the help of a knowledgeable Los Angeles product liability attorney, these individuals might be eligible to receive financial compensation for the harm that was caused.

 Drop-Side Crib Ban and New Safety Standards